1. What is ECO?

 Yes.
 When premises are subject to a shared ownership arrangement between a private individual and a social landlord, we consider the premises to be private as the individual ‘owns’ the premises (however small the proportion).

-CERO, CSCO and HHCRO measures must all be promoted at ‘domestic premises’.
-Please refer to Chapter 2 of the ECO2 Guidance: Delivery or our private domestic premises guidance note for further information about the domestic premises requirements.
-HHCRO measures cannot be delivered to void properties as they must be occupied by a member of the affordable warmth group (AWG).
-Please refer to Appendix 2 to ECO2 Guidance: Delivery for details of the occupant requirement for HHCRO.
+Measures must be promoted at ‘domestic premises’ (which includes a mobile home).
+Please refer to Chapter 2 of the ECO2t Guidance: Delivery for further information about the domestic premises requirements.
+HHCRO measures cannot be installed in to void properties as they must be promoted at ‘private domestic premises’ occupied by a member of the Help to Heat Group.
+Please refer to Chapter 5 and Appendix 2 to ECO2t Guidance: Delivery for details of the premises requirement, the occupant requirement and membership of the Help to Heat Group.

-ECO measures can be installed in social housing under the Carbon Emissions Reduction Obligation (CERO) and Carbon Saving Community Obligation (CSCO), provided other eligibility criteria are met.
-You can find more information in Chapters 2, 4, and 5 of the ECO2 Guidance: Delivery.
+ECO measures can be installed in social housing under the Carbon Emissions Reduction Obligation (CERO), provided other eligibility criteria such as the domestic premises are met.
+You can find more information in Chapters 2 and 4 of the ECO2t Guidance: Delivery.

 The Home Heating Cost Reduction Obligation (HHCRO) requires installation in private domestic premises.
-Social housing tenants are therefore not eligible for installations under HHCRO, except where the premises are let at or above market rate.
-This can be evidenced by a tenancy agreement and statistics showing the premises were rented at or above the market rate.
+Social housing tenants are therefore not eligible for installations under HHCRO, except where the premises are let at or above market rate, or where the premises have an EPC rating of E, F or G. This can be evidenced by a tenancy agreement and statistics showing the premises were rented at or above the market rate.

 However, where a property is subject to a shared ownership arrangement between a private individual and a housing association, we consider the premises to be a private domestic premises for the purpose of HHCRO.
-Please refer to Chapter 6 of the ECO2 Guidance: Delivery for details of the premises and occupant requirements for HHCRO measures.
+Please refer to Chapter 5 and Appendix 2 of the ECO2t Guidance: Delivery for details of the premises and occupant requirements for HHCRO measures.

 We do not offer checking facilities against submitted measures.